GaryZ700/Haskell_Blog/blog9.md

 The way that the game was designed in our Lib.hs file allows the main to only need to call <code>playGame</code> in order to play the Word Game properly.
 In order to test that the change to <code>main</code> was sucessful enter the following comand into the terminal while in the Word Game folder: <code>stack run</code>.

 If you are seeing the Word Game, play it and see if you can win!
 If everything is functioning properly then it is completed!!
-Congratualations and thenk you so much for sticking through this blog long enough to get to this point.
+Congratulations and thenk you so much for sticking through this blog long enough to get to this point.
 I hope  you have had a fun journey into the wonderful, (but often complicated), world of Haskell and that you decide to keep on coding in functional programming languages.
 I will end by providing some ideas on different ways you can further extend the Word Game:
 <ul>
     <li>Add code to change the random letters in the grid each time the game is started.</li>
     <li>Allow the user to exit the game without needing to win.</li>